The Interim Executive Director

-It is almost always a good idea—and usually necessary—to bring in an external Interim Executive Director after the sudden departure of a CEO/ED, regardless of the length of tenure of the departing person, and despite the capabilities of existing staff-on-board.
+It is sometimes a good idea—and often necessary—to bring in an external Interim Executive Director after the sudden departure of a CEO/ED, regardless of the length of tenure of the departing person, and despite the capabilities of existing staff-on-board.
 There are good reasons, including:

 How can we be assured that the transition period with the Interim Executive is successful and effective?

 First, it is important that the Interim Executive not be eligible for consideration in the permanent position.
 This should be clear (and publicized) from the outset and written into the contract.
 Why?

 The role of the Interim is very different from that of the permanent Executive, and so a specific skill set should be identified and sought.
 A successful Interim Director will be ideally well suited for the interim situation.
 While they may be a likely best candidate for other or previous the long-term roles, their suitability for this next long term ED should not be considered or factored in.

 The Interim will be much more effective in achieving a specific set of transition-focused objectives if the situation is not complicated by their candidacy for the permanent position.
 For example, some transition related tasks demand risk-taking that a serious candidate for the long-term role would not be prone to take, because they wouldn’t want to put their candidacy at risk.

 The transition period can be difficult for the staff, and establishing a relationship with the Interim director that is clear and avoids confusion can help achieve everyone’s performance objectives.
 This ensures consistency in program delivery and organizational performance.
 Walking on eggshells does not usually contribute to effectiveness.

 Secondly, it is wise to select a professional, skilled Interim Executive.